Prix Marulić website: http://www.hrt.hr/prix-marulic/

 Prix Marulic Office

-The Prix Marulić office is located below the Reception of Hotel Palace (level -1).
-Someone is mostly there throughout the day.
+The Prix Marulić office is located on the Main Square in Hvar.
+It will be open before and after listening sessions.
 The office is equipped with a printer and computers which will have internet access.

 Smoking is allowed in designated public areas such as coffee bars and clubs but is prohibited in dining areas.